-- It is important to monitor for changes in the condition of your eye and body in the week following your injection.
-Rarely, injections in the eye can cause infection - Contact your doctor as soon as possible if you have any of the following signs and symptoms in your eye: pain; light sensitivity/tearing; swollen lids or other swelling; increasing redness; blurred, distorted, or sudden loss of vision; light flashes; seeing flies, black spots, or coloured halos; or drying of the surface of your eye - Also, contact your doctor as soon as possible if you notice any of these other signs and symptoms: sudden pain or swelling in your muscles; headache; dizziness; shortness of breath; cough; nausea; vomiting; sweating; itchiness; skin rash; lip or facial swelling; limping that comes and goes; warmth/tenderness of the calf; numbness and pain of your skin, arms, or legs; nosebleed; bloody urine; bruising; slurred speech; or weakness or paralysis of muscles (especially to one side)
+It is important to monitor for changes in the condition of your eye in the week following your injection.
+Rarely, injections in the eye can cause infection.
+Contact your doctor as soon as possible if you have any of the following signs and symptoms in your eye: pain; light sensitivity or tearing; swollen lids or other swelling; increasing redness;

+blurred or distorted vision, or sudden vision loss; light flashes; seeing flies, black spots, or coloured halos; or drying of the surface of your eye.

+Also, contact your doctor as soon as possible if you notice any of these other signs and symptoms: sudden pain or swelling in your muscles; headache; dizziness; shortness of breath; cough; nausea; vomiting; sweating; itchiness; skin rash; lip or facial swelling; limping that comes and goes; warmth or tenderness of the calf; numbness and pain of your skin, arms, or legs; nosebleed; bloody urine; bruising; slurred speech; or weakness or paralysis of muscles (especially to one side).

-How long will I need to continue treatment with LUCENTIS[®]?
+Now, let's talk about how long you will need to continue treatment with LUCENTIS®.

-- Every patient is different.
-You will need ongoing treatment with LUCENTIS® depending on how your vision changes - Talk with your doctor about your results and your feelings about your treatment - If your vision doesn't get better immediately, it is important to keep attending your eye doctor appointments - The best way to protect your independent lifestyle and your vision is to visit your doctor on a regular basis - Be sure to discuss options with your doctor
+Every patient is different-you will need ongoing treatment with LUCENTIS® depending on how your vision changes.
+Talk with your doctor about your results and your feelings about your treatment.

+If your vision doesn't get better immediately, it is important to keep attending your eye doctor appointments.
+The best way to protect your independent lifestyle and your vision is to visit your doctor on a regular basis.
+Be sure to discuss options with your doctor.